 The current study’s design has several important improvements compared to the former one.
-Firstly, the sample size is larger.
+Firstly, the sample size was larger.
 In the original reliability study n=76 whilst in this study n=190.
 Secondly, in the first study, the data were collected in one district.
 Hence, there was possibility of contamination of results by the data collectors, despite the authors’ efforts to ensure that the data collectors held responsibilities only in the area where they carried out the test and had no responsibilities in areas where they carried out the retest.
 The contamination is possible since two of the 10 data collectors had responsibilities cutting across the test and retest areas and all the data collectors worked for the same district health authority.
 In the current study, the test and retest areas were two districts over 200km apart.
 There was therefore virtually no chance that the data collectors could have responsibility for services in both the test and retest areas.

 The original reliability study [11] concluded that the evidence of bias revealed on the retest had three possible explanations.
 Firstly, using interested data collectors could bias findings by making respondents appear less knowledgeable than they actually were (an unlikely possibility); secondly, using non-interested data collectors could bias findings by making respondents more knowledgeable than they actually were (also unlikely); and thirdly, an increase in knowledge in the re-test could be due to a practice effect, which is bias introduced at the retest stage because the respondent has become familiar with the test, or, in this case, the survey questionnaire [22].
-The first reliability study concluded that the most likely explanation for the higher knowledge indicators at the re-test was a practice effect; we also think this is the likely explanation for the higher knowledge indicators found in the current study.
+The first reliability study concluded that the most likely explanation for the higher knowledge indicators at the re-test was a practice effect.

+Only six out of 50 indicators (25 in each district) showed a difference between the test and retest with a p value <0.05, and all of these were for knowledge indicators.
+Of these six knowledge indicators, five showed an increase in knowledge between the test and the retest.
+Just one indicator out of 50 had respondents more knowledgeable on the test (when interviewed by the interested data collectors) than on the retest with a p value of <0.05 (knows that HIV can be transmitted to an infant during pregnancy).
+Therefore, we think the practice effect is the likely explanation for the higher knowledge indicators found in the current study.
 Although we classified the indicators using the widely accepted categories ranging from poor to almost perfect agreement given [19], these categories are arbitrary [23].
 There are other examples of test-retest research with which we compare our study results.
 Drum et al. [24] pretested a questionnaire concerning disability access in clinics in North America.
 Their initial test resulted in a mean Kappa score of 0.61.
 Whilst they regarded this result as “acceptable”, after repeated revisions to the questionnaire and subsequent re-tests they increased the Kappa score to 0.97.
 However, the authors gave no indication of the sample size and presented no table with results.
 Flisher et al [25], however, gave greater detail about their reliability study of a Mental Health Needs Assessment tool.
 They found very similar results to our survey, with an average Kappa of 0.63, but they also record considerable variation depending on the indicator (Kappa range: 0.25 to 0.81).
 They concluded that the tool was “relatively reliable”.
 However, the authors had the advantage of reviewing similar test retest studies using the same tool in a variety of settings with which they compared their results.